-Exemptions to the requirement to obtain consent of the Overseas Investment Office
+Exemptions to the requirement to obtain OIO consent

 Certain transactions are exempt under the OIR from the requirement to obtain the consent of the OIO.
 These transactions include, among other things and under certain circumstances:

 - certain transactions where there is internal restructuring but no change in the ultimate beneficial ownership; - certain financing transactions, particularly the enforcement of a security arrangement; - certain underwriting and subunderwriting transactions; - certain transactions involving the acquisition of residential apartments that are purchased off the plans, or hotel units for hotel use; and - certain transactions by Australian and Singaporean investors in residential (but not otherwise sensitive) land.